Tinkathia System: Units of Measurement

-The term Tinkathia literally means three Kathas, which is a unit of measurement for land used in India.
+The term Tinkathia literally means three Katha, which is a unit of measurement for land used in India, Nepal and Bangladesh.

-In Indian units of measurement, each Bigha is subdivided into twenty Kathas.
-The Tinkathia System forced Indian peasants to grow only Indigo on three out of every twenty Kathas in each Bigha.
+In Indian units of measurement, each Bigha is sub-divided into twenty Katha.
+The Tinkathia System forced Indian peasants to grow only Indigo on three out of every twenty Katha.

 Champaran

-In his autobiography, Mohandas Gandhi described his visit to Patna and other areas of Bihar where the Tinkathia system and forced cultivation of Indigo was practiced:
+In his autobiography, Mahathma Gandhi described his visit to Patna and other areas of Bihar where the Tinkathia system and forced cultivation of Indigo was practiced:

 The Champaran tenant was bound by law to plant three out of every twenty parts of his land with indigo for his landlord.
-This system was known as the tinkathia system, as three kathas out of twenty (which make one acre) had to be planted with indigo.
+This system was known as the tinkathia system, as three kathas out of twenty katha had to be planted with indigo.

+(1.0 Acre = 32.0 Katha = 1.6 Bigha in Patna).

 Legacy

 The Tinkathia System was finally abolished after the Champaran Satyagraha led by Mahatma Gandhi.